Group-4-Web-Application-Development/travel-expert-backend/README.md

 `GET /packages` - Retrieve a list of all available travel packages

-`POST /packages/:packageId/order` - Create a booking order for a specific package
+`POST /packages/order` - Create a booking order for a specific package

-`POST /customer` - Create a new customer